Student pilots are often confused about whether they need an iPad for flying or not.

 - What will you do if the engine fails?

 Whatever my instructor asked me, he did it to test my awareness.

-But I couldn’t answer him properly because I was too busy holding the map in one hand and pitching up and down, rolling left and right.
+But I couldn’t answer him correctly because I was too busy holding the map in one hand and pitching up and down, rolling left and right.

-I was overwhelmed with all the information, and I felt like I will never get back in the cockpit again.
+I was overwhelmed with all the information, and I felt like I would never get back in the cockpit again.

 Nevertheless, I did get back to the cockpit and got my pilot license.

 So what do you understand from my story?

 On the first few flights, you will be puzzled by all the information you consume.
 Your mind will be all over the place.